Water treatment: Physico-chemical

 Flotation uses bubble attachment to separate solids or dispersed liquids from a liquid phase.

 Membrane filtration

-Membrane filtration has gotten a lot of attention for inorganic effluent treatment since it can remove not only suspended solids and organic components, but also inorganic pollutants such heavy metals.
+Membrane filtration can remove suspended solids and organic components, and inorganic pollutants such heavy metals.
 For heavy metal removal, several forms of membrane filtration, such as ultrafiltration, nanofiltration, and reverse osmosis, can be used depending on the particle size that can be maintained.
+Antiscalants can help maintain membrane filtration.
+Some small molecules can permeate to some extent through membranes.

 Ion exchange

 Ion exchange is a reversible ion exchange process in which an insoluble substance (resin) takes ions from an electrolytic solution and releases additional ions of the same charge in a chemically comparable amount without changing the resin's structure.